-How to control Japanese beetles in your yard or gardens without resorting to toxic chemicals or sprays.
+Learn how to control Japanese beetles in landscaped areas without toxic chemicals or sprays.

 Adult beetles (1/2 inch long) are metallic blue-green with coppery wing covers.
 They eat flowers and skeletonize the leaves of over 300 different plant species.
 Japanese beetles spend about ten months of the year in the ground in the form of a plump, white grub (3/4 inch long).
 Grubs feed on the roots of a large number of plants.
 They are especially injurious to lawns, which will show irregularly shaped patches of wilted, dead or dying grass.

 Note: In its native Japan, where there is little turf grass available for grub feeding and a large number of natural enemies, this insect is not a serious plant pest.

 Japanese beetles overwinter in the larval (grub) stage.
 In early spring the larvae move up near the soil surface and feed on plant roots.
 By late May pupation begins and adults make their appearance in late June and continue activity until September.
 Eggs are laid in the soil amid the roots of grasses and hatching takes place in about two weeks.
 The young larvae feed on the grass roots until cold weather arrives, then burrow deeper into the ground and wait out the winter.
 One generation per year, the life-cycle requiring two years to complete.